Geocodio/docs/source.html.md

 The `fields` parameter is still supported when the `simple` output format is selected, but the `limit` parameter has no effect.

+### Geocoding with Unit Numbers

-> To geocode an address with a Suite/Apartment Number
+> To geocode an address with a Unit Number

 ```shell
   curl "https://api.geocod.io/v1.7/geocode?q=2800+Clarendon+Blvd+Suite+R500+Arlington+VA+22201&api_key=YOUR_API_KEY"
 ```

-> Example response with Suite/Apartment Number
+> Example response with Unit Number

 ```json
 {